aws/aws-sdk-java-v2/docs/design/core/metrics/Design.md

 ### Metric
 * A representation of data collected
 * Metric can be one of the following types: Counter, Gauge, Timer
-* Metric can have tags.
-A Tag represent the category it belongs to (like Default, HttpClient, Streaming etc)
+* Metric can be associated to a category.
+Some of the metric categories are Default, HttpClient, Streaming etc

 ### MetricRegistry